 6. Improved public image – The process helped public bodies maintain a positive public image, improve confidence in their services, and demonstrate a commitment to safeguarding vulnerable individuals and upholding their rights.

-By working with the ML CoPDoL team, NHS Greater Manchester ICB (Oldham) now has complete assurance that these individuals are receiving appropriate care in the right environment.
+By working with the ML CoPDoL team, NHS Greater Manchester ICB (Oldham) had complete assurance that these individuals were receiving appropriate care in the right environment.
 The ICB is confident that all legislative processes were followed and can demonstrate full compliance.

 Feedback